M

 Breakfast, Lunch, Dinner

-All necessary airport and hotel pick-up and drop-off services in a private car or van.
+Airport and Hotel Transfers: All required airport and hotel pick-up and drop-off services are provided in a private car or van for your comfort.

-One night hotel accommodation in Kathmandu on a twin-sharing basis at a 3-star standard hotel, including breakfast.
+Kathmandu Hotel Stay: One night of accommodation in Kathmandu at a 3-star standard hotel on a twin-sharing basis, including breakfast.

-Eleven nights’ accommodation in tea houses during the trek, based on shared rooms with shared bathroom facilities.
+Teahouse Accommodation During the Trek: Eleven nights of stay in local teahouses along the Gokyo Valley Trek, based on shared rooms with shared bathroom facilities.

-Services of an experienced, English-speaking trekking guide and a porter throughout the trek.
+Experienced Trekking Guide and Porter Service: Services of an experienced, English-speaking trekking guide and porter throughout the trek.

-National Park entry permit and TIMS (Trekkers’ Information Management System) card for the Everest region.
+Required Trekking Permits: National Park entry permit and TIMS (Trekkers’ Information Management System) card for trekking in the Everest region.

-Airfare from Kathmandu to Lukla and return flight to Kathmandu, including all applicable domestic flight departure taxes.
+Domestic Flights to Lukla: Round-trip airfare from Kathmandu to Lukla and back, including all applicable domestic flight taxes.

-Use of a down jacket and sleeping bag during the trek (to be returned to the office upon trek completion).
+Trekking Equipment Use: Use of a down jacket and sleeping bag during the trek, which must be returned after the trek is completed.

-Alpine Club of Himalaya kitbag and T-shirt for each trekker.
+Trekking Gear Provided: Alpine Club of Himalaya kit bag and T-shirt for each trekker.

-One Ncell SIM card per group, including a 20 GB data package.
+Local SIM Card: One Ncell SIM card per group with a 20 GB data package for communication during the trek.

 Click on map to view in fullscreen